 a.
-Marine Corps Installations East-Marine Corps Base, Camp Lejeune (MCIEAST-MCB CAMLEJ) shall develop policy, and implement Standing Operating Procedures (SOP) to comply with the Marine Corps RSP that will minimize risk of injury to personnel and to the general public; implement control measures that will prevent contamination of personnel and facilities, and the loss of ionizing radiation sources and devices aboard the Installation.
+Marine Corps Installations East-Marine Corps Base Camp Lejeune (MCIEAST-MCB CAMLEJ) shall develop policy and implement Standard Operating Procedures (SOP) to comply with reference (a) that will minimize risk of injury to personnel and to the general public; implement control measures that will prevent contamination of personnel and facilities and the loss of ionizing radiation sources and devices aboard the Installation.